autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 #### Voter selection

 Participation in the oracle protocol is a validator responsibility and validators in the consensus committee are automatically selected to vote on median price computation by a protocol-only function.
-As the last block of an epoch is finalised, this function is executed to determine the oracle voters for the following epoch.
+As the last block of an epoch is finalized, this function is executed to determine the oracle voters for the following epoch.

 Consensus committee membership is computed by the Autonity Protocol Contract; see [committee selection](/concepts/architecture/#committee-selection).